Pseudomanifold/QtOSG/README.md

 # Requirements

+* Linux or MacOS X (see below for a brief discussion on supporting Microsoft Windows)
 * A recent C++ compiler with support for C++11
 * `CMake` (minimum version 2.8.11)
 * `Qt5`
 * `OpenSceneGraph`

+## What about Microsoft Windows

+I am not familiar enough with graphics programming for Microsoft Windows to fully support this as a target platform.
+In [issue 7](https://github.com/Submanifold/QtOSG/issues/7), it was briefly discussed that some modifications are required for QtOSG to fully compile/work under Microsoft Windows.
+If you want to target this platform, I would be glad for the help!

 # Building QtOSG